DavidyKwok/Banking-GUI/README.md

 - **Level System**:
-  - Members that have a membership for 1 or less years don’t get a discount.
-  - Members that have a membership for more than 1 year but less than 5 get a 10% discount.
-  - Members that have a membership for more than 10 years get a 50% discount.
-  - Regular customers that are over the age of 65 get a 10% discount.
+  - Customers with less than $10,000 in their account have an account level of silver which applies a fee of $20 on every purchase.
+  - Customers with more than $10,000 but less than $20,000 in their account have an account level of gold which applies a fee of $10 on every purchase.
+  - Customers with more than $20,000 in their account have an account level of platinum which doesn't have a fee on all purchases.

 ## Technologies Used